-J. F. Lilly, Weatherford, Texas: "This writing finds me back at home, having closed a meeting at Shreveport, La., Lord's day night, November 27.
+J.F.
+Lilly, Weatherford, Texas: "This writing finds me back at home, having closed a meeting at Shreveport, La., Lord's day:night, November 27.
 This meeting resulted in two being baptized and three restored.
-Brother Nona Bonneau of Millsap, Texas, and I did the preaching.
+Brother Nona Bonneau of Millsap, Texas, and 1 did the preaching.
 Brother Bonneau is a fine young man.
 This summer was his first experience in a series of meetings.
-I can truthfully say that he is the best I have ever heard according to his experience.
-Brother Nona Bonneau does not have himself over estimated but is fully capable of holding meeting anywhere normal conditions are.
+I can truthfully say that he is the best I have ever heard according to his experience Brother Nona Bonneau does not have himself over estimated but is fully capable of holding meeting anywhere normal conditions are.
 Those who desire a clean, godly, upright young man; one who believes the Bible, one who is satisfied with it as it is, will not make a mistake in getting him to conduct meetings.
 He and I were together the entire summer and preached some together.
 This has indeed been a big summer with us.
 My first meeting was at Consolation which resulted in three baptisms.
 My next meeting was at Beaxite, Arkansas, which resulted in 53 additions.
-Next was at Sturdo-vant, Texas: Sixteen additions.
+Next was at Sturdovant, Texas: Sixteen additions.
 Next at Reform, Arkansas and 53 additions.
 Next at Sardis, Arkansas, with three additions.
 Lihelp Brother Nona Bonneau at Haskell.
-He baptized eight before I came, one restored after.
+He baptized eight before I came, one re-stored after.
 We then went to El Dorado.
 Arkansas.
 He preached at Urfona.
 I preached at El Dorado the first week.
 He baptized four at Orforna.
 Twelve restored at El Dorado.
-Then he came to El Dorado, Is went to Urforna.
-Two were baptized at each place the last week.
-I preached the last Sunday and night at El Dorado, eight others restored.
+Then he came to El Dorado, I went to Urforna.
+Two were baptized at each place the last week I preached the last Sunday and night at El Dorado, eight others restored.
 Brother Nona at Unforna and one restored, which is a total of 29.
-We then went to Shreveport and had five sending you \$4.00 for four subscriptions. additions Brother None will remain over I do so much appreciate the paper now, it there and evangelize this coming year.
+And one restored which is a total of 29.
+Sidney W. Smith, Abilene, Texas.
+I am Werthen went to Shreveport and had five sending you \$4.00 for four subscriptions, additions Brother Nona will remain over 1 do so much appreciate the paper now, it there and evangelize this coming year.
 The is better than ever.
-I am glad to do all I brethren there are planning on a month's can for it and hope all the readers will meeting in May, which I will conduct, then assist in the good work and extned the circulation of the paper; in so doing we co to Bouvite, Arkansas, for the first two culation of the papers, in so doing we weeks in July, and after that Brother, might help save some soul in eternity?
+I am glad to do all I brethren there are planning on a month's can for it and hope all the readers will meeting in Mayswhich I will conduct then assist in the good work and extned the cirple to Bouxite.
+Arkansas, for the first two culation of the paper, sinks of doing we weak a in a first and after that Brother might helps ave some soulf in eternity.

-ship in an old stone building that belonged "Nona" and I will go to Urforna for two to one of the brethren, and have been con- weeks.
-I am enjoying the Apostolic Way. tinuings steadfast, unmovable, always Some fine articles in it.
+Monafand If will go to Urforna for two tolone of the brethren, and have been con- weeks "I am enjoying the Apostolic Way tinding steadfast; in unmovable, always Some fine articles in it.
 Many have prom-abounding in the work of the Lord They ised me they would subscribe for it.
-May will not have anything they cannot read God bless the brotherhood who are trying to keep the true cause going.
-Let us be up and doing while it is day; there are many who are hungry for the Word of God."
+May weeks I am enjoying the Apostolic Way. ised me they would subscribe for it.
+May

-L. Fish, Ringling, Okla.: "Brother Duckworth-Enclosed find \$3; one for the A. W. and two dollars for you.
+L. Fish, Ringling, Okla: "Brother Duckworth-Enclosed find \$3; one for the A. W. and two dollars for you.
 I would send you more money, but am a little short.
 I like the paper fine, is a dandy now.
 Brother C. R. Worsham preached for us last Lord's day (November 20) and evening.
-Best wishes for the paper.
+Best wishes for the paper."